zot/CubeCreate/docs/source/guide/compiling.rst

 4. Double-click CubeCreate.sln file in CCROOT\\cbuild, it'll open solution in MS Visual C++.

-5. Right-click solution CubeCreate, select Properties, if active Configuration is Debug, run Configuration Manager, set active
-   Configuration to Release.
+5. Right-click solution CubeCreate, select Properties, if active Configuration is Debug, click Configuration Properties on the left, run Configuration Manager on the top, set active Configuration to Release.
 Then, in those solution properties, in Configuration category, check "Build" checkbox for INSTALL project, and click Apply and close properties.